wrenoud/nos-fpm/markdown/chapter_7.md

 Page 90

 SOP: Ellipsoidally Referenced Surveys

-Step Three: Analyze the ERDDM data via the Pydro macro 3 Misc > Run Macro - browse/select ProcSBETDynamicDraft.py (should be present in the default directory in the dialog: <Pydro install path>/Lib/site-packages/HSTP/Pydro/Macros)
+Step Three: Analyze the ERDDM data via the Pydro macro 3 Misc &gt; Run Macro - browse/select ProcSBETDynamicDraft.py (should be present in the default directory in the dialog: &lt;Pydro install path&gt;/Lib/site-packages/HSTP/Pydro/Macros)
 - Browse to select ERDDM POSProc SBET file--either binary (.out) or ASCII (.txt) will work
 - Enter year-doy of start of ERDDM data
 - Enter start/ end times [units are seconds-of-GPS-week]; it defaults to the min/max of the SBET